 - 10. Apply slight pressure to the rear of the extractor. - 11.
 Using a small punch or tip of the firing pin push out the extractor pin from either side.

 12. Remove the extractor from the bolt.
-Do not remove the extractor spring from the extractor unless it is being replaced.
+Do not remove the extractor spring, insert, or o-ring from the extractor unless they are being replaced.